 Family travel can be green travel as well.
 We had a blast staying at the San Diego Metro KOA for our kids’ fall break.
 It was a cost-effective way to visit San Diego in the off season.
-The campground was fairly empty, and, as is usually the case with all San Diego campgrounds, the weather was great.
+The campground was fairly empty, and the weather was great.
 There’s a ton for kids to do at this KOA.
 It’s also located so it’s convenient to major San Diego attractions.

 We wanted a quick getaway for a few days.
 We live in Tucson, and our kids have a week-long, mid-October fall break.
 San Diego is a convenient choice for Arizona residents.
 Many families in Tucson take advantage of their proximity to California, and San Diego in particular.
 It’s a 6 – 6.5-hour drive which makes it doable even for a long weekend.
 Sometimes us desert-dwellers just need to see the ocean.
 It’s always great to play at the beach for a few days.